wix-incubator/lerna-script/README.md

 # lerna-script [![Build Status](https://img.shields.io/travis/wix/lerna-script/master.svg?label=build%20status)](https://travis-ci.org/wix/lerna-script)

-**Experimental** - it's not near ready - and can still be abandoned - use at your own risk!

-[Lerna](https://lernajs.io/) is a nice tool to manage JavaScript projects with multiple packages, but sometimes you need more than it provides.
-Fret not - [lerna-script](https://www.npmjs.com/package/lerna-script) to the rescue.
+[Lerna](https://lernajs.io/) is a nice tool to manage JavaScript projects with multiple packages, but sometimes you need more than it provides. [lerna-script](https://www.npmjs.com/package/lerna-script) might be just the thing you need.
 It allows you to add custom tasks/scripts to automate multiple package management routine tasks.
 Some use cases:
  - normalize `package.json`s of all modules (ex. fix repo url, docs url) on pre-push/pre-commit;
  - generate [WebStorm](https://www.jetbrains.com/webstorm/) project for all modules in repo;